Pandeglang, Pandeglang

 Pandeglang is a town (kelurahan) and an administrative district (kecamatan) located in the Pandeglang Regency of Banten Province on Java, Indonesia.
-Located in the northeast of the regency, it covers an area of 16.85 km^{2} and had a population of 44,039 at the 2010 Census and 43,897 at the 2020 Census; the official estimate as at mid 2023 was 45,279.
+Located in the northeast of the regency, it covers an area of 16.85 km^{2} and had a population of 44,039 at the 2010 Census and 43,897 at the 2020 Census; the official estimate as of mid-2023 was 45,279.
 The administrative centre is in Kabayan kelurahan.

 Communities

 Pandeglang District is sub-divided into four urban villages or towns (kelurahan).
-These are listed below with their areas and their officially-estimated populations as at mid 2022, together with their post codes.
+These are listed below with their areas and their officially-estimated populations as of mid-2022, together with their post codes.